Key electro-hydraulic components used in industrial automation

 Fast precision control

-Very precise
+Very accurate

 Contamination-sensitive

-High, strict filtration is required
+High; strict filtration required

-Common electro-hydraulic failures
+Common electro-hydraulic failure points